arctelix/.dotsys/shell.md

 shell_debug          : Toggle shell debug mode

-NOTE: When the shell system is active you will not be able to re-source system config files from the command line ie: `source .bashrc`.
+NOTE: When the shell system is active you will not be able to re-source system config files from the command line with `source .bashrc`.
 Use `shell_reload` to reload all required files.

 see .dotsys/lib/shell.sh for more